haopinglin0907/PandaRun/Myo-Gesture-ML-Barracuda-HaoPing_PandaRun/README.md

 # Myo-Gesture-ML-Barracuda-PandaRun

-# Working on data saving, logging, and call post/get request to python flask.
+## Still working on data saving, logging, and call post/get request to python flask.